multiplexd/brightlight/README.txt

 using to perform the task wasn't very flexible nor portable.

-This program requires libbsd or a BSD-compatible implementation of strlcpy() and strlcat() (see the comment at the top of the source code).
+This program requires libbsd or a BSD-compatible implementation of strlcpy() and strlcat().

 Installation
 ============

-brightlight can be compiled with:

-  $ gcc -o brightlight brightlight.c -lbsd
+brightlight can be compiled by issuing 'make'.
+Compiler options can be changed by editing the Makefile.
+The default compiler is gcc, however clang works too.

-(assuming you use gcc of course; clang works as well).
-Then, place the resulting binary somewhere in your $PATH.
+You can then place the resulting binary somewhere in your $PATH.

 You can change the path #defined by the preprocessor macro BACKLIGHT_PATH to suit your own system.
 It must point to the directory where the files